Flow-Launcher/docs/API-Reference/Flow.Launcher.Plugin/Result/ContextData.md

 # Result.ContextData property

-Additional data associate with this result
+Additional data associate with this result  As external information for ContextMenu

 ```csharp
 public object ContextData { get; set; }